isingh27/SER516-Team-Atlanta/README.md

 3. Accesing the applications
 * The React frontend app will be accessible at http://localhost:3000.
-* The Flask backend APIs will be accessible at http://localhost:5001.
+* The API Gateway backend API will be accessible at http://localhost:5000/.

 ## Setup (using shell script)